reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Building a Search Application

-We will now add a screen(User Interface) to our application to see the product search in action.
+We will now add a user interface to our application to see the product search in action.
 The user interface will have a search input box for searching products on name or description.
 The input box will have a autocomplete feature to show a list of suggestions based on searches done earlier.

-For building this application we will create :
+For building this application we will create:

-1. REST API for search with endpoint "/products"
+1. A REST API for search with endpoint "/products"
-2. REST API for fetching suggestions for autocomplete with endpoint "/suggestions"
+2. A REST API for fetching suggestions for autocomplete with endpoint "/suggestions"
-3. Controller class - [SearchController](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/controllers/SearchController.java) for API endpoints
+3. A Controller class - [SearchController](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/controllers/SearchController.java) for API endpoints
-4. Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.
+4. A Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.
-5. HTML page [`search.html`](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/resources/templates/search.html) with an input textbox along with some JQuery code to handle the autocomplete and search events, and for invoking the APIs for searching and fetching suggestions for search text.
-6. We will use [Thymeleaf](https://www.thymeleaf.org/index.html) as the templating engine.
+5. An HTML page [`search.html`](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/resources/templates/search.html) with an input textbox along with some JQuery code to handle the autocomplete and search events, and for invoking the APIs for searching and fetching suggestions for search text.
+We will use [Thymeleaf](https://www.thymeleaf.org/index.html) as the templating engine.
 So we will add a dependency for thymeleaf and save the `search.html` HTML page under the resources/templates folder.

-## Building the Product Search Index
+### Building the Product Search Index
 We will work with two indices here:
 ```java
   private static final String PRODUCT_INDEX = "productindex";
   private static final String SEARCH_SUGGEST_INDEX = "searchsuggest";
 ```
-The `productindex` is the same Index we had used earlier for running the JUnit tests.
+The `productindex` is the same index we had used earlier for running the JUnit tests.
 We will first delete the `productindex` with Elasticsearch REST API, so that the `productindex` is created fresh during application startup with products loaded from our sample dataset of 50 fashion-line products:
 ```shell
 curl -X DELETE http://localhost:9200/productindex
 ```
 We will get the message `{"acknowledged": true}` if the delete operation is successful.

-We will create an Index for the products in our inventory.
-We will use a sample dataset of fifty products to build our Index.
+We will create an index for the products in our inventory.
+We will use a sample dataset of fifty products to build our index.
 The products are arranged as separate rows in a [CSV file](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/resources/fashion-products.csv).

 Each row has three attributes - id, name, and description.
 We want the index to be created during application startup.
 However, index creation is a separate process in real environments.
 We will read each row of the CSV and add it to the product index.